 Before you find a web design agency, you need to compile information about what you’ve already got, website-wise, and what you want from your new website.

-You can then use this information to put together a brief that you can send to web designers.
+You can then use this information to put together a brief that you can send to the Oxford web designer.

 Word-of-mouth recommendations should be added to your shortlist straightaway.
 It’s hard to beat positive testimonials and referrals.

 It’s probably not a good sign if the digital agency you’re looking at is not appearing on the first couple of SERPs (search engine results pages).
 Especially if you’re doing a local search, like ‘Oxford web designers’ or ‘website design company Oxford’.

 If they haven’t got the know-how or inclination to get their own site ranking high, that doesn't bode well for your website.

 Know your budget.
 This can help determine early on if a web design company is suitable.
 Not all Oxford web designers will be able to work within your budget.

 Years ago, a chef told me that one of the best ways to judge a restaurant is by their toilets.
 Weird, I know.
 It isn’t a foolproof method, he said, but if they don’t look after or care about something that the public sees and uses, it should raise doubts about the things you can’t see, like the state of the kitchen whose food you’re eating and paying for.

 So, take a close look at the web design agency’s website.
 It’s probably the first thing you’ll do anyway, but it’s also the most important.

 How does it look?
 If it looks outdated or looks like it hasn’t been touched for ages, that’s probably not a good sign.
 Do you want to give your project to a web agency that can’t look after its own website?

 How does it look on mobile?